 Actions can be taken to promote the collection of accurate and precise anthropometric data in surveys and enhance the ability to interpret these results.
 This is especially important in low- and middle-income countries where survey conditions include insecure environments, hard-to-reach populations, and more recently, challenges introduced by the COVID-19 pandemic.

-Join this webinar to learn more about collecting and reporting anthropometric data in population-based household surveys, the collection of anthropometric data in the context of the COVID-19 pandemic, and measures used to assess data quality.
-Speakers from multilaterals, government agencies, and academia will come together to share their experiences with developing guidelines and supporting anthropometric data collection.
+During this webinar speakers presented on collecting and reporting anthropometric data in population-based household surveys, the collection of anthropometric data in the context of the COVID-19 pandemic, and measures used to assess data quality.
+Speakers came together from multilaterals, government agencies, and academia to share their experiences with developing guidelines and supporting anthropometric data collection.

 Monica Woldt (moderator), Senior Technical Advisor, USAID Advancing Nutrition